|

 wind brings rain to the peninsula usually between

 May and September.
-The coldest winter months are
+The coldest winter months

-June, July and August with temperatures ranging
+are June, July and August with temperatures

-from 45°-70°F (7°-20°C).
-Days
+ranging from 45°-70°F (7°-20°C).

-mountains.
+on nearby mountains.

-Dry Season: By October the rain
+Dry Season: By October the

-the days getting hotter until the temperatures
+fast with the days getting hotter until the

-reach a peak in December, January and February
+temperatures reach a peak in December, January

-at around 60°-80°F (15°-27°C).
+and February at around 60°-80°F (15°-27°C).

 The summer southeaster can make days on False

-Bay's beaches very unpleasant, so when this 'Cape
+Bay's beaches very unpleasant, so when this

-Doctor' is blowing, choose the more sheltered
+'Cape Doctor' is blowing, choose the more sheltered

 Atlantic beaches nearer Cape Town.

-Spring: the spring flowers of
+Spring: the spring flowers

-heat and moisture encourage them to bloom.
+when heat and moisture encourage them to bloom.

 |